python/cpython/Doc/library/ctypes.rst

 .. function:: set_errno(value)

-   Set the current value of the ctypes-private copy of the system :data:`errno` variable in the calling thread to *value* and return the previous value.
+   Set the current value of the ctypes-private copy of the system :c:data:`!errno` variable in the calling thread to *value* and return the previous value.

    .. audit-event:: ctypes.set_errno errno ctypes.set_errno